 Running through all of these conversations is a golden thread; if we want to share something of our experience of how Jesus has changed us, we need to be able to honestly speak of our experience of God and faith.
 But many of us, both ordained and lay, do not always feel confident about ‘God-talk’ outside church on Sunday.
 We feel we don’t know enough, or that our experience isn’t ‘holy’ enough, or that we wouldn’t be taken seriously.
 As a result, we don’t talk about God, or about how faith in Jesus Christ has changed us.

-In pairs for 4-5 minutes to share a recent experience or perspective on this.
+In pairs, take 4-5 minutes to share a recent personal experience or perspective on this question.

 Learning how more confident faith develops in our communities is key to the Changing lives conversations.
 What helps and hinders this growth?

 Review questions are provided for each group to learn what affects the way confidence is grown or diminished.
 Individuals and groups might identify further learning or actions that can help consolidate and embed new discipleship practices within the life of their community.